 The implementation model shown in Figure C-14 has resolved many of the relations to be navigable in one direction meaning that they can be implemented as pointers in an encoding structure.
 The pointers emanate from the FeatureUnit making the feature the central object in alignment with the philosophy of the underlying S-100 GFM.

-The integration of features from S-121 into another S-100 based product such as S-101 is then straightforward.
-Versioning can be resolved to a single instance in time (since S-101 and many other types of data are versioned at the dataset level), and those attributes from the S-121 administrative structure relevant to S-101 encoding structures can be converted to thematic attributes of the feature.
-Feature Types and spatial primitives should then be directly usable.
-For example, if a producer wishes to include an EEZ boundary in an electronic chart, the feature from an S-121 dataset, “Outer Limit of the Exclusive Economic Zone” with its spatial primitives could be imported directly or converted to whatever feature class name is appropriate in the S-101 context.
-The S-121 feature would have a pointer to an instance or instances of BasicAdministrativeUnit information types and then to Right, Responsibility and Restriction and Party information types.
-Selected information from these classes, such as the sovereign right and country, could be converted into an attribute on the feature used in S-101.
-The S-121 structure addresses the more rigorous legal environment and the digital navigation environment can take what it needs into the S-101 environment.

 The structure of the party group has been transformed in the implementation model.
 Since the GroupParty class inherited from ISO 19152 is a subtype of the Party class with an extra attribute, these two classes have been combined with the inclusion of a constraint that indicates that the additional attribute party group type (partyGroupType) is to only be used in a group party.
 The Party Member class then becomes a related feature.
 This simplifies the implementation for those systems that cannot support a relationship class used for the purpose of carrying an association attribute.